 The ketogenic diet – keto for short – works fairly simple.
 It is a low-carb, high-fat diet that increases the amount of protein you get and can keep you full while you’re dieting.
 One of the biggest advantages of the keto diet is that it helps you diet without hunger pains, in part because of the extra protein that you get to eat.

-Although low-fat diets were once the rage, people are now realizing that cutting back on fat doesn’t always produce the results they were hoping for, and low-fat diets tend to be a little on the unhealthy side as well.
+Although low-fat diets were once the rage, people are now realizing that cutting back on fat doesn’t always produce the results they were hoping for, and low-fat diets tend to be more on the unhealthy side as well.
 Cutting back on carbs not only helps you lose weight quickly, but it is a healthier diet because it combines the right amount of fats, protein, and carbs so that the weight just slips off.

 Just how good is the keto diet?
 For one thing, several studies have shown that people lose two to three times more weight with this diet than with any other type of diet plan, and they do so without feeling hungry all the time.
 Not only that, the keto diet is great for lowering blood sugar and cholesterol, and it has even been shown to improve diabetic and pre-diabetic conditions, so much so that many people have been able to get off of their diabetes medications.

 Just how does this happen?
-The keto diet helps you lose weight, which is one of the main causes of Type 2 diabetes, and even boosts sensitivity to insulin.
+The keto diet helps you lose weight, which is one of the main causes of Type 2 diabetes and even boosts sensitivity to insulin.
 When you consider the direct link between obesity and diabetes, it is easy to understand why taking off weight with the keto diet can be just what the diabetic and pre-diabetic patient needs.

 More Than One Type of Keto